livelifelively/documentation-driven-development-tools/src/workflows/implementation-review.md

 ---

+## Workflow Artifacts

+This workflow generates the following artifacts, which are stored in a directory named after the task ID.

+- **Path Pattern**: `docs/workflow/<task_id>/`
+- **Generated Reports**:
+  - `implementation-review.md`: A comprehensive report of the entire implementation review.

+---

 ## Phase 1: Context and Prerequisite Check

 **Goal:** To ensure the `Test Implementation Review` is complete and to build full context before reviewing the source code.